 While a coach focuses on the coachee’s personal development and leads them to awareness, a mentor guides their mentee mainly in business matters.
 It’s about sharing experiences and getting to learn a business together.
 The expertise of the mentor is to serve as a role model for their mentee.
 And in most cases, mentoring is less expensive than coaching.
 Because coaching involves a lot of psychology, it often means employing external experts.
 That’s different for mentoring; for that you can look to an expert or senior employee with specific knowledge within the company.
 Someone for whom it’s a challenge to guide less knowledgeable and less experienced employees for a while.
 It’s therefore an easier and, more importantly, cheaper solution than hiring an outside coach.

-In their book ‘Coaching and Mentoring’, Eric Parsloe and Monika Wray list specific target groups in organisation that would be good candidates for mentoring:
+In their book ‘Coaching and Mentoring’, Eric Parsloe and Monika Wray list specific target groups in organisation that would be good candidates:

 - New employees